 Speed to Fly: A Complete Guide to Cross Country Paragliding

-The excerpts here were taken from the video by Had Robinson.
-This is expert advice on thermalling and for doing well in cross country paragliding.
+The excerpts here were taken from the video.
+It is expert advice on thermalling and for doing well in cross country paragliding contests.

-You will never be able to thermal well until you learn to make tight, consistent circles.
-First, practice this is calm air (having a paramotor is a GREAT way to practice this).
+Had's note: You will never be able to thermal well until you learn to make tight, consistent circles.
+First, practice this in calm air (having a paramotor is a great help).
 Next, practice in lively air.
-Keeping the circle tight and consistent is MUCH harder but this MUST be learned!
-In a decent thermal, there will be all kinds of small "burps" (turbulence) and if you do not know how to react well, you will fall out of the thermal.
+Keeping the circle tight and consistent is much harder when there is turbulence from a thermal nearby.
+This skill must be learned!
+In a useable thermal, there will be small "burps" (turbulence) and if you do not know how to react accordingly, you will fall out of the thermal.
 Here is an example of a pilot going to 11K' MSL, following a thermal.
-It was strong.
+It was strong lift.
 As he went higher, he explored the area for an even stronger thermal and found one.
-At cloud base, he discovered a thermal core next to the cloud and got ABOVE cloud base.
-This is not an easy task!
-The secret is being able to circle in turbulent air.
+At cloud base, he discovered a thermal core next to the cloud and got above cloud base, not an easy task!
+The secret is being able to circle in turbulent air while moving the circles at the same time in the required direction.
 It takes a lot of practice.
-Most pilots want the thrill of climbing out without investing in the skills needed to do it. - Had

-1. It’s Ok to bury the brakes in the core of thermals
+1. It’s Ok to bury the brakes in the core of a thermal.

-2. Always weight shift away from the hill for safety.
+2. Always weight shift away from the hill for safety while looking for a good thermal near the terrain.

-3. Better lift in thermals is almost always upwind – Thermals drift downwind, especially if they are weak.
+3. Thermals with better lift are almost always upwind – thermals drift downwind, especially if they are weak.
 The strong thermals will be upwind of the weak ones which are drifting back with the wind.
-HR: Occasionally, you may launch into an area that has no thermal triggers.
-The triggers may be at or near launch.
+Had: Occasionally, you may fly away from launch into an area that has no thermal triggers.
 In this case you may want to fly back to launch and look for the strong thermals there.

-4. Stay in the weak thermal if it drifts.
-At one point (the thermal trigger), the thermal will break loose and up you go.
+4. Stay in a weak thermal if it drifts.
+At one point (at the thermal trigger), the thermal will break loose, pick up speed, and up you go!

 6. When in the thermal, if you feel your wing drop, that side is near the edge of the thermal.
-Fly straight for a few seconds to stay away from the sinky air.
+Fly straight for a few seconds to stay away from the sinky air and then turn back into the thermal.

 7. Listen to your vario!
 Learn its tune.

 8. Never leave lift unless you can see better lift elsewhere and can glide to it.
 If you see better lift, get there ASAP.
-HR: What Jockey means is that you will see better sources of thermals (and lift).
-However, you may see the top of a thermals (a cloud) what indicates that the thermal is strong.
+Had: What Jockey means is that you will see better sources and triggers of thermals (and lift).
+However, you may see the top of a thermal (a cloud) what indicates that the thermal is strong.

 9. Avoid shade.